edaplayground/eda-playground/docs/yosys-circuit-diagrams.rst

   on one side and individual connections on the other side.
 When such boxes are connected to each other or to a cell port, the connections have little diamonds on the ends instead of arrows.
 That's because its not an actual connection in the sense of the internal RTLIL netlist format.
-* For a more detailed explanation, see `Yosys Application Note 011: Interactive Design Investigation <http://www.clifford.at/yosys/files/yosys_appnote_011_design_investigation.pdf>`_
+* For a detailed explanation, see `Yosys Application Note 011: Interactive Design Investigation <http://www.clifford.at/yosys/files/yosys_appnote_011_design_investigation.pdf>`_